lcamichigan/alumni-association-style-guide/README.md

 the Philanthropy Chairman.

 Code 3‑1(b) provides that a chapter can elect additional officers to its High Zeta.
-These additional officers are ranked below the High Epsilon according to Code 3‑1(a).
+These additional officers are ranked after the High Epsilon according to Code 3‑1(a).
 (Code 3‑9 provides for the election of additional officers, but not necessarily to the High Zeta.)